ProgSoc/ProgComp2024/comp/hotel/prob.md

 ```

 ## Output
-Your output should be a comma separated list of room numbers **starting from 0** (whitespace is ignored) that corresponds to each line in the input in the order that they are given.
+Your output should be a comma-separated list of room numbers **starting from 0** (whitespace is ignored) that corresponds to each line in the input in the order that they are given.
 The **maximum allowed room number in your answer is 49** as there are only 50 rooms.
 ```
 0, 0, 1, 0, 2, 1, 1, 0
 ```